ljubicicrobert/SSIMS-Flow/README.md

 skimage (scikit-image) >= 0.16.1    # pip install scikit-image
 ```

->**Note #1**: If you are using distributions of Python such as Anaconda or Winpython, you will likely have all the necessary libraries with the possible exception of `opencv-python`.
+>**Note #1**: If you are using distributions of Python such as Anaconda or WinPython, you will likely have all the necessary libraries with the possible exception of `opencv-python`.

 >**Note #2**: The tool might also work fine with `opencv-python` version 3.6, but this is yet to be tested.